 Junior CE Camp

 Junior CE Camp is all about giving young people a genuine encounter with Jesus through worship, small groups, games and craft!
-This camp is for all kids in years 4 – 6, regardless of church background.
+This camp is for all kids who were in years 4 – 6 in 2023, regardless of church background.

 Our leaders come from a range of churches and denominational backgrounds, all with heart to see the youth of South Australia come to know Jesus as Lord and Saviour.